 Braiding your beard doesn’t require much time after the first try.
 However, you may want to practice first.
 Before we show the technique, here are a few different beard braids to check out before styling your own.

-Braiding works for any face shape – though longer shapes handle the look best, and there are multiple ways to customize your braids like I mentioned with beard rings and beads.
+Braiding works for any face shape – though longer shapes handle the look best, and there are multiple ways to customize your braids, as I mentioned with beard rings and beads.

 Single Viking Beard Braid